Kuelap Fortress

 Heavy Rains Cause Collapse

-In spring 2022, the Fortress of Kuelap suffered severe damage from recent heavy rains in the Amazon region of northwestern Peru, which caused the collapse of part of the southern perimeter wall.
+In spring 2022, Kuelap Fortress suffered severe damage from heavy rains in the Amazonas region of northwestern Peru, which caused the collapse of part of the southern perimeter wall.

-In response, in September 2022 WMF facilitated the donation of a LiDAR scan service by qAIRa, a Peruvian company , to gather essential data about the archaeological complex.
-Collecting this data will help achieve the goals outlined in the Archaeological Program of Kuelap, approved by the Ministry of Culture of Peru. qAIRa also donated a new weather station to the site, via WMF, to replace the one previously installed by WMF.
+In response, in September 2022, WMF facilitated the donation of a LiDAR scan service by qAIRa to gather essential data about the archaeological complex.
+Collecting this data will help achieve the goals outlined in the Archaeological Program of Kuelap, approved by the Ministry of Culture of Peru. qAIRa also donated a weather station to the site in July 2023 via WMF.

-Thanks to the support of emergency funds from the U.S. Department of State through the Ambassador’s Fund for Cultural Preservation (AFCP), WMF will support a structural study of Kuelap using satellite radar.
-The main objective of this study is to detect the deformation of Kuelap’s structures over time with as high precision as possible, helping identify the site’s most vulnerable areas and allowing for a better understanding of the changes at the site.
+Thanks to the support of emergency funds from the U.S. Department of State through the Ambassador’s Fund for Cultural Preservation (AFCP), WMF supported a structural study of Kuelap led by Dr. Iván Ghezzi in 2023 using satellite radar.
+The main objective of this study was to detect the deformation of Kuelap’s structures over time, helping identify the site’s most vulnerable areas and allowing for a better understanding of the changes at the site.
+The study’s results have shown that one of the leading causes of the perimeter wall’s disintegration was the extraordinary rains that occurred between 2018 and 2022.
+This indicates that climate change is one of the major causes of this collapse.

 Learn More